Stoddard Judd

-Stoddard Judd (May 18, 1797 – March 2, 1873) was an American physician, politician, and Wisconsin pioneer.
+Stoddard Judd (May 18, 1797 – March 2, 1873) was an American medical doctor, politician, and Wisconsin pioneer.
 He served 4 years in the Wisconsin Legislature, representing Dodge County.
 Earlier, he served three terms in the New York State Assembly.

 Biography

 Born in Sharon, Connecticut, Judd graduated from Albany Medical College and practiced medicine in Dutchess County, New York.
 In 1829, 1835, and 1836, Judd served in the New York State Legislature.
 Then, in 1841, President William Henry Harrison appointed Judd land receiver in Green Bay, Wisconsin Territory.
 He moved to Fox Lake, Wisconsin in 1845.
 Judd was also involved in the railroad business, serving as president of the La Crosse Railroad.
 He served the first and second Wisconsin Constitutional Conventions of 1846 and 1847–1848.
 Judd was a Democrat, but he backed the Republican candidate, John C. Frémont, in the 1856 election.
 Judd also served in the Wisconsin State Assembly in 1860 and in the Wisconsin State Senate in 1866 and 1867, at which point he was the oldest member of the senate (at age 69).
 He died in Fox Lake, Wisconsin on March 2, 1873.